UMapx/UMapx.Video.Windows/README.md

 See the [WPF camera example](https://github.com/UMapx/UMapx.Video.Windows/tree/main/examples).

-# Requirements and compatibility
+# Platform support

-The library targets .NET Standard 2.0 but requires Windows: it uses DirectShow, Video for Windows (VFW), COM and System.Drawing.Common.
+The library targets **.NET Standard 2.0** but requires Windows: it uses DirectShow, Video for Windows (VFW), COM and System.Drawing.Common.
 It is not supported on Linux or macOS.

 Regression tests cover Windows with .NET 8, in x64 and x86 processes.